Why Google Trends is one of the best product research & eCommerce tools

 Use case #5: Inform catalog decisions

-If we’re unsure about restocking a slow-selling product, trend data can guide us.
+If you're unsure about restocking a slow-selling product, trend data can help.

-If search interest in the product is rising, the issue might be with our positioning, quality, or lack of awareness.
-On the other hand, if the trend is declining, we might be better off reallocating resources to a different product.
+If search interest in the product is rising, the issue might be with your positioning, quality, or lack of awareness.
+On the other hand, if the trend is declining, you might be better off reallocating resources to a different product.

 Try it yourself: Search your slowest-selling product on Google Trends to determine if it is an internal or external issue.